vbrooke78/be-nc-news/README.md

 (see `/db/setup.sql` for the database names).
 Double check that these .env files are `.gitignored`.

-Step 5 - Run scripts:
+- Run scripts:

 The scripts in package.json should do the following:

 Run `setup.sql` - drops and creates the databases
 Run `run-seed.js` - seeds the database
 Run `jest` - tests with a (re-seeded) test database

+# MINIMUM REQUIREMENTS

+- Node.js v16.13.0
+- Postgres v14.1

+Note: Earlier versions may work but have not been tested